Realme GT2 Pro And Realme 9 Launched: All You Need To Know

 Coming to display, the Realme GT2 Pro has a 6.7-inch WQHD+ Super AMOLED 120Hz display with 1400 nits peak brightness.
 It is an LTPO 2.0 Display with Gorilla Glass Victus 2 for protection.
 It also has a 5,00,000:1 high contrast ratio and 1000Hz touch sampling rate.
 Realme has received an A+ rating from Display Mate and the HDR 10+ certification for the display.

-On the optics front, GT2 Pro has a dual-camera setup.
+On the optics front, GT2 Pro has a triple-camera setup.
 The primary sensor is a 50MP SONY IMX766 sensor with an f/1.8 aperture.
 The secondary sensor is a 50MP ultra-wide angle lens with a 150-degree field of view.
 Realme says it is the world’s first phone camera with a 150º field of view.
-It features a 32MP shooter with an f.24 aperture on the front.
+The third sensor in the setup is a 2MP macro camera.
+Lastly the GT 2 Pro features a 32MP shooter with an f.24 aperture on the front.

 Powering the Realme GT2 Pro is a Qualcomm Snapdragon 8 Gen 1 SoC.
 It is the most powerful chip in the Qualcomm lineup, built on a 4nm process.
 Realme has also added a 9-layer cooling system called Stainless Steel Vapor Cooling Max.